google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 ```

 Here, we create a `template` policy that verifies the passed template ID
 parameter and creates the resulting HTML.
-The policy object `create*` functions
+The policy object `create*` function
+calls into a respective user-defined function, and wraps the result in a Trusted
-return Trusted Type objects.
-In this case, `createHTML` returns a `TrustedHTML`
+Type object.
+In this case, `templatePolicy.createHTML` calls the provided templateId validation function, and returns a `TrustedHTML` with the `<link ...>` snippet.
-object that the browser accepts to be used with the injection sinks that accept
+The browser allows `TrustedHTML` to be used with an injection sink that expects
-HTML.
+HTML - like `innerHTML`.

 It might seem that the only improvement is in adding the following check: